Top 10 Best Robot Vacuum Cleaners For Pet Hair

 - Doesn't do medium and thick carpets

-The ECOVACS Deebot N79S is suitable for mixed surfaces or a bare floor.
+The ECOVACS Deebot N79S is suitable for mixed surfaces or hard floors.

-- Large dustbin is suitable for homes with pets.
-Holds more pet hair.
+- Large dustbin hols more pet hair.
 You don't have to empty it as often

 - Strong suction power is ideal for cleaning floors from pet hair